peufeu2/GrugBus/README.md

 # GrugBus controls Solis inverters via Modbus

 "Dude, Modbus is outdated!
-When there's a blackout, I'd much rather use a JSON cloud API to control my backup inverter!"
+When there's a blackout, I'd much rather use a RESTful JSON cloud API to control my backup inverter, it's so modern!"

 This repository contains: